rsaarelm/advent-of-code/README.md

 ## Running a solution

-Use the runner script with your language suffix and date, for a Python solution for 2015-12-01, you'd use
+Use the `aoc` runner script with your language suffix and date, for a Python solution for 2015-12-01, you'd use

-    ./run py/1501
+    ./aoc run py/1501

+The runner expects to find the corresponding personal input at `input/1501.txt`.

+## Automatic interaction with `adventofcode.com`

+Get your `session` cookie from a logged-in Advent of Code browser session and store it in `ADVENT_SESSION` environment variable.
+When this variable is set, the `aoc` tool can download personal inputs from the website and to submit solutions.
+Eg.

+    export ADVENT_SESSION=***YOUR-COOKIE-STRING-HERE***
+    ./aoc get 1501

+    # ...write a C solution...

+    ./aoc submit c/1501

 ## Writing a new solution

-* Save your input in a file named according to the year and the day in the `input/` subdirectory, 2018-12-14 becomes `input/1814.txt`.
+* Use `aoc get` or save your personal input manually in a file named according to the year and the day in the `input/` subdirectory, 2018-12-14 becomes `input/1814.txt`.

-* Save test inputs and outputs using the same number prefix followed by any non-numeric characters.
-Test input for 2018-12-14 can become `input/1814a.txt` and the corresponding output `input/1814a.out`.
+* You can add one or more examples in a file with the day's prefix followed by any non-numeric characters, eg. `input/1814a.txt`.
+The example file can have multiple regions of inputs and expected answers separated by `%` alone in a line.

+  Example file with input and expected outputs:

+    ULL
+    RRDDD
+    LURDL
+    UUUUD
+    %
+    1985
+    5DB3

-* The output file can have only a single line of output in case you're still working with part 1 of the exercise.
+  The expected results can have a single line only if you're still working on P1, and if you only have a value for P2 you can use `-` for the first expected result to ignore it.

 * Write your solution using the same naming convention under the directory of the language you're using.
 Details may vary by language.
 For Python, it's